Hartebeest: Evolution

 The genus Alcelaphus emerged about 4.4 million years ago in a clade whose other members were Damalops, Numidocapra, Rabaticeras, Megalotragus, Oreonagor, and Connochaetes.
 An analysis using phylogeographic patterns within hartebeest populations suggested a possible origin of Alcelaphus in eastern Africa.
 Alcelaphus quickly radiated across the African savannas, replacing several previous forms (such as a relative of the hirola).
 Flagstad and colleagues showed an early split in the hartebeest populations into two distinct lineages around 0.5 million years ago – one to the north and the other to the south of the equator.
-The northern lineage further diverged into eastern and western lineages, nearly 0.4 million years ago, most probably as a result of the expanding central African rainforest belt and subsequent contraction of savanna habitats during a period of global warming.
+The northern lineage further diverged into eastern and western lineages, nearly 400,000 years ago, most probably as a result of the expanding central African rainforest belt and subsequent contraction of savanna habitats during a period of global warming.
 The eastern lineage gave rise to the Coke's, Swayne's, Tora and Lelwel hartebeest; and from the western lineage evolved the Bubal and western hartebeest.
 The southern lineage gave rise to Lichtenstein's and red hartebeest.
-These two taxa are phylogenetically close, having diverged only 0.2 million years ago.
+These two taxa are phylogenetically close, having diverged only 200,000 years ago.
 The study concluded that these major events throughout the hartebeest's evolution are strongly related to climatic factors, and that there had been successive bursts of radiation from a more permanent population—a refugium—in eastern Africa; this could be vital to understanding the evolutionary history of not only the hartebeest but also other mammals of the African savanna.

-The earliest fossil record dates back to nearly 0.7 million years ago.
+700,000 years ago.
 Fossils of the red hartebeest have been found in Elandsfontein, Cornelia (Free State) and Florisbad in South Africa, as well as in Kabwe in Zambia.
 In Israel, hartebeest remains have been found in northern Negev, Shephelah, Sharon Plain and Tel Lachish.
 This population of the hartebeest was originally limited to the open country of the southernmost regions of the southern Levant.
 It was probably hunted in Egypt, which affected the numbers in the Levant, and disconnected it from its main population in Africa.